Animal Injury Claims

 • Bull gore injuries

 Injuries can range in severity, but more serious incidents can have very damaging long-term consequences.
-If you or someone you know have been hurt by an animal that was running free or no visible warning notices about the animal were provided, or if the animal wasn't being controlled or access to them was not supervised, you can make an animal injury claim.
-Because of the variables involved, it's important to speak to an experienced solicitor to understand the viability of your claim and how much compensation you should expect to claim.
+If you or someone you know has been hurt by an animal that was running free or no visible warning notices about the animal were provided, or if the animal wasn’t being controlled or access to them was not supervised, you can make an animal injury claim.
+Because of the variables involved, it’s important to speak to an experienced solicitor to understand the viability of your claim and how much compensation you should expect to claim.
+The severity of injuries sustained in these incidents underscores the importance of seeking legal advice to ensure proper compensation.

 Working with Animals